Hello, I'm Rui Liu

 MMCD: Multi-Modal Collaborative Decision-Making for Connected Autonomy with Knowledge Distillation

-A novel multi-modal collaborative decision-making approach for connected autonomy.
+A multi-modal collaborative decision-making approach for connected autonomy.

 Towards Efficient Risk-Sensitive Policy Gradient: An Iteration Complexity Analysis